Maximelel/Maximelel/README.md

 - 🎓 Currently studying Data Science at EPFL

-- 💡 Passionate about tech-driven education, making learning more accessible and engaging for everyone.
+- 💡 Passionate about making learning more accessible and engaging for everyone.

 - 🌱 Always learning and exploring how AI can improve Education.